 Why are kids so mean sometimes?
 With four kids, we’ve had our share of nasty moments.
 Kids' meanness (whether at parents, teachers, or friends) is really about lack of respect.
 What’s really going on in the child's mind (even if they don’t know it) is “I’m mad and I’m going to blurt whatever I want without considering the consequences.”
 A temper is powerful force so kids need to learn how to treat others with respect, even when they are upset.
+Discover this Social Emotional Learning Technique that teaches children about treating others with respect.

 To teach children about respect, it’s a good idea to start by helping them understand that their words have an impact on others.
 They need to see that it's important to consider how their words are going to make someone else feel, before they say them.
 Words said in anger can be particulary hurtful, and sometimes an apology won't fix the harm you cause.